jose-ambrosioo/system_administration_using_windows_server/README.md

 - Configured company websites available via IIS.
 - Configured the company's FTP with access restricted to members of a group.

+Security:
+- Infrastructure security is managed in the OU via GPO for computers and users.

 **AD DS**